 Chains at the beginning of the rows do not count as a stitch

-Pattern construction – the pattern is worked in rows (starting chains is the width of the ear warmer).
+Pattern construction – the pattern is worked in rows (starting chains are the width of the ear warmer).

 Row 3: Ch 1, sc in next 2 sts, *make 1 loop, sc in next 3 sts, repeat from * 1(1, 1, 2, 2) more time(s), 1 loop st, sc in last 2 sts, turn – 10 sc/3 loops (10 sc/ 3 loops, 10 sc/ 3 loops, 13 sc/4 loops, 13 sc/4 loops).